 Price Per person:

-To book the Ultimate Inca Trail 5 days tour to Machu Picchu, you need to make an initial payment of 200.USD per person, the remaining balance can be paid online, in installments, or Cusco with any credit card or PayPal with no booking fees at all.
+To book the Ultimate Inca Trail to Machu Picchu, you need to make an initial payment of 200.USD per person, the remaining balance can be paid online, in installments, or at our Cusco office.

 All travelers under 17 will have a $40 discount.
 If you are 25 years old or under when traveling, you can get a 40$ discount with your Student ID.
 Please advise by email to give you a code for the discount.

 Valid Student ID for Inca Trail and Machu Picchu

 To get the student discount, travelers should have a Valid ID with the following:

 - 25 years or less at the time of entering Machu Picchu.
 Older than 25 can not enter as a student

 - The ID must have the Name of the university, name, and photo of the student